 - Low or Moderate Income Groups.
 As illustrated in Figure 4.92, Low to Moderate Income, census tracks in areas of the City, in addition to having a high concentration of minority population and LMI households, have had low changes in median income and high changes in gross rents from 2010 to 2020, which could be an indicator of potential urban displacement. - Access to Opportunities.
-As illustrated in Figure 4.114, TCAC/HCD Opportunity Map, Waterford's census tracts are in the "Moderate" and "Low Resource" resource categories, primarily due to the City being located within a more negative environmental factors (CalEnviroScreen) (Figure 4.5) and Less Positive. - Land Use and Zoning Laws.
+As illustrated in Figure 4.114, TCAC/HCD Opportunity Map, Waterford's census tracts are in the "Moderate" and "Low Resource" resource categories, primarily due to the City being located within a more negative environmental factors (CalEnviroScreen) (Figure 4.125) and Less Positive. - Concentration of AFFH Factors.
+As illustrated in the Figures in the AFFH Analysis, the concentration of many AFFH Factors, such as income, education, environmental, access to opportunities, are concentrated in the western portion of the City, west of F Street.
+Factors such as Low to Moderate Income Population (Figure 4.9), Female-Headed Households with Children (Figure 4.4), TCAC/HCD Opportunity Map (Figure 4.11), CalEnviroScreen (Figure 4.13), Overcrowding (Figure 4.17) are concentrated in this area. - Land Use and Zoning Laws.
 Like many jurisdictions in California, Waterford will need to update its Zoning Code to comply with new State laws.
 These new State laws will change some zoning and permit processing procedures to streamline the development of affordable housing types, including multifamily units and ADUs.
 Programs include 5.11, 5.12 and 6.15 all engage the City in updating its land use and zoning laws.